opensearch-project/reporting/kibana-reports/README.md

 ## Contributing to OpenSearch Dashboards reports for Open Distro

-We welcome you to get involved in development, documentation, testing the kibana reports plugin.
+We welcome you to get involved in development, documentation, testing the OpenSearch Dashboards reports plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.

-Since this is a OpenSearch Dashboards plugin, it can be useful to review the [OpenSearch Dashboards contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [OpenSearch Dashboards plugins](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/master/plugin-development.html).

 ## Code of Conduct